martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 health of the organization, with approval from the IESG and a plan to seek a later update of this document.

-## IESG
+## IESG and IRTF Chair

-If the LLC assesses there are no fundamental logistical or financial obstacles to holding the meeting, the IESG assesses if projected attendance is high enough to capture the benefit of an in-person meeting.
+If the LLC assesses there are no fundamental logistical or financial obstacles to holding the meeting, the IESG and IRTF chair assess if projected attendance is high enough to capture the benefit of an in-person meeting.

 The IESG is discouraged from relying on a simple head count of expected event attendance.
 Even dramatically smaller events with large remote participation may be successful.
 In addition to the LLC's estimate, the IESG might consider:

-* Are many working groups largely unaffected by the restrictions, so that they can operate effectively?
+* Are many working groups and research groups largely unaffected by the restrictions, so that they can operate effectively?

 * Is there a critical mass of key personnel at most working group meetings to leverage the advantages of in-person meetings, even if many participants are